The Decatur Public Library believes volunteers are a vital part of any successful public library.

 Each volunteer accepted to a position with the Library will have a clearly identified supervisor.
 This supervisor shall be responsible for the day-to-day guidance of the work of the volunteer and shall be reasonably available to the volunteer for consultation and assistance.

 Volunteers are expected to perform their duties on a regular scheduled and timely basis.
-If volunteers expect to be absent they should notify their immediate supervisor in advance so the alternative arrangements may be made.
+If volunteers expect to be absent they should notify their immediate supervisor in advance.

 The Volunteer Supervisor and staff directly involved with the volunteers may design a program of recognition for the volunteers.